abhisek-pmap/Product-Design/windows-setup.md

 # Design Team
 Design Team Sandbox including Tools, Tricks, Gists, Markdowns, etc.
-These are the directions for setting up the dev environment for those who are using Windows-based computers.
+These are the directions for setting up the dev environment for those who are using **Windows-based computers**.

 >#### Important Note:
 > If you haven't done so, please create a new GitHub account with your username ending with "**-pmap**", e.g., "jsmith-pmap", so we can invite you to collaborate in our repositories.